bartificer/programming-by-stealth/docs/pbs60.md

 ### Interacting with Alerts Programatically

-Bootstrap’s jQuery plugins will generally provide functionality to programatically do what ever a human can do with the relevant component.
+Bootstrap’s jQuery plugins will generally provide functionality to programmatically do what ever a human can do with the relevant component.
 In the case of dismissible alerts that means dismissing the alert.

 The way Bootstrap plugins work is that when you invoke them on an HTML element with no arguments they initialise that element with the given plugin, then, you can interact with the newly initialised elements by calling the plugin on them again, but with the thing you want to do passed as the first argument.
 So, if we had a reference to an initialised alert stored in a variable named `$a` we could close it with `$a.alert("close");`.